-Торіс Summary of feedback Some feedback provided comments on additional areas for intensification.
-Heritage • Forty-three responses received, majority is from Nelson residents or landowners in addition to heritage professionals and government agencies.
+Topic Summary of feedback Some feedback provided comments on additional areas for intensification.
+Heritage Forty-three responses received, majority is from Nelson residents or landowners in addition to heritage professionals and government agencies.
 Some support for specific provisions is provided.
 Clarification or minor amendments of provisions is sought, in addition to some more substantive changes to Plan provisions.
-Eight requests opposing specific listings have been received. • Some feedback is concerned about heritage values associated with the Maitahi development, with two requesting that the Maitai valley be listed as heritage. • Some feedback seeks to preserve the special character of the Fairfield area, which in some instances is referenced as "heritage character".
+Eight requests opposing specific listings have been received.
+Some feedback is concerned about heritage values associated with the Maitahi development, with two requesting that the Maitai valley be listed as heritage.
+Some feedback seeks to preserve the special character of the Fairfield area, which in some instances is referenced as "heritage character".
 One is opposed to establishing special character areas.
 Some requests seek changes to the heritage design guides.
 Conflicting feedback received regarding protection of the building interiors.
 Heritage NZ also advocated establishing 'heritage areas'.
 Hospital zone NMDHB seeks changes to the standards and policy support for comprehensive residential development of surplus land.
 Manuka Hospital seeks a Special Purpose Hospital Zone for its campus.
-Industrial zones Four responses received, including: Two which seek zone changes, One requests minimum cycle parking standards for development, and
+Industrial zones Four responses received, including: o Two which seek zone changes, One requests minimum cycle parking standards for development, and

-Тор bic Summary of feedback One seeks minor clarification of provisions. lwi Nine responses relate to iwi issues in the Draft Nelson Plan.
+Topic Summary of feedback One seeks minor clarification of provisions. lwi Nine responses relate to iwi issues in the Draft Nelson Plan.
 Opposition to Māori content (use of te reo and to customary access applying to Māori specifically).
 Sites and areas of significance to Māori should be verified by an archaeologist.
 Consideration that directing the mauri be enhanced is too stringent (as may not be possible).
 Remaining feedback relates to ensuring that Council meets its obligations as a Treaty partner.
 Light Two responses received.
 Waka Kotahi - NZTA supports all Light provisions including recognition of reverse sensitivity effects.
-Marina precinct • Three responses received, two of which seek provision for varying degrees of future development of the area, (This chapter was not r public engagement on • including providing for marine service and supply businesses, commercial activities, residential development and parking.
-Plan.
-Feedback has ho owever still been One feedback also seeks future expansion of the Marina. received on this topic.)
+Marina precinct (This chapter was not released as particular public engagement on the Draft Nelson n a ri din a Plan.
+Feedback has however still bee received on this topic.)
 One feedback raised concerns relating to the management of the marina and pollution, and seeks sustainable processes.
-Natural character, fea tures and Thirty-eight responses received. landscapes Twenty-four request the Maitai valley be added as an Outstanding natural feature or landscape, or alternatively cite landscape values in their opposition to its potential development.
+Natural character, features and Thirty-eight responses received. landscapes Twenty-four request the Maitai valley be added as an Outstanding natural feature or landscape, or alternatively cite landscape values in their opposition to its potential development.
 A few seek specific amendments or more leniency to the provisions.
 Seven relate to specific properties within a landscape overlay.
 Natural hazards Overview Total of thirty responses received in relation to Natural hazards.